DrJohnElliott/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1

 ## Class project Overview
-This project demonstrates the ability to create a document with embedded code.
+This project demonstrates the ability to create a document with embedded code and graphics.
-For this example all code will be displayed but it is not necessary.
+For this example all code and graphics will be displayed.
 This project uses a data set provided on the Cousera web site, it was downloaded on May-14-2016 at this URL: https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2Factivity.zip